Quickly absorbs without leaving a residue. Large bottle lasts a long time. Hydrates and smooths skin.

 Offers sensory indulgence: Applying lotion is the perfect opportunity for a bit of self-pampering.
 Using a circular motion to rub in your lotion of choice can relax and soothe tired muscles and stimulate blood circulation.
 Lotions that are lightly scented with essential oils like lavender, chamomile, or ylang-ylang can even double as calming aromatherapy.

-With everything our skin goes through to keep our bodies healthy and intact, moisturization is a fundamental element of daily personal care.
+With everything your skin goes through to keep you healthy and intact, moisturization is a fundamental element of daily personal care.

 Learning to identify common moisturizing ingredients and understanding how they work can make finding the right lotion that much easier.
 Before we delve deeper into the best body lotions for specific skin types, let's take a look at some of the ingredients you’ll find on any given label to get a firm grasp of what they can do for you.